Introduction to Gremlin API in Azure Cosmos DB

-Azure Cosmos DB can automatically replicate your graph data to any Azure region.
-Replication simplifies the development of applications that require global access to data.
-In addition to minimizing read latency, Azure Cosmos DB provides a regional failover mechanism that can ensure the continuity of your application in the rare case of a service interruption in a region.
+Azure Cosmos DB can automatically replicate your graph data to any Azure region worldwide.
+Global replication simplifies the development of applications that require global access to data.
+In addition to minimizing read and write latency anywhere around the world, Azure Cosmos DB provides automatic regional failover mechanism that can ensure the continuity of your application in the rare case of a service interruption in a region.

 Fast queries and traversals with the most widely adopted graph query standard

-Store heterogeneous vertices and edges and query these documents through a familiar Gremlin syntax.
+Store heterogeneous vertices and edges and query them through a familiar Gremlin syntax.
 Gremlin is an imperative, functional query language that provides a rich interface to implement common graph algorithms.

 Azure Cosmos DB enables rich real-time queries and traversals without the need to specify schema hints, secondary indexes, or views.
 Learn more in Query graphs by using Gremlin.